Updated 2026

 4K gaming monitor scoring weighs native panel response time at 144Hz+, HDR brightness measured in nits, colour-gamut coverage (DCI-P3 and sRGB), HDMI 2.1 and DisplayPort 2.1 port count, FreeSync Premium / G-Sync compatibility, and price relative to current-gen 4K-capable GPUs.

 Our top pick with a score of 62/100.
-The Acer KA272K 27" 4K leads the pack with well-rounded performance at $179.99.
+The Acer KA272K 27" 4K leads this list with its well-rounded performance at $179.99 — the strongest all-around choice in this category.

 For most gamers, the Acer KA272K at $180 delivers 4K 60Hz at the lowest price point with acceptable response time.
 For high refresh, the Samsung G9 OLED ($999) and Gigabyte M28U ($250) lead the value tier.